Chase Stillman: Playing career

-Returning to the OHL for the commencement of the 2021–22 season, Stillman as an alternate captain notched 20 points through 24 appearances.
-On January 10, 2022, Stillman was traded by the Wolves to the Peterborough Petes in exchange for Alex Pharand and 5 draft picks.
+Returning to the OHL for the commencement of the 2021–22 season, Stillman, as an alternate captain, notched 20 points through 24 appearances.
+On January 10, 2022, Stillman was traded by the Wolves to the Peterborough Petes in exchange for Alex Pharand and five draft picks.
 Through the second half of the campaign, Stillman contributed with 10 goals and 29 points in 35 regular season games.
-After a first-round playoff defeat, Stillman was re-assigned by the Devils to join AHL affiliate, the Utica Comets for their playoff run on May 1, 2022.
+After a first-round playoff defeat, Stillman was reassigned by the Devils to join AHL affiliate, the Utica Comets for their playoff run on May 1, 2022.
+He ultimately did not play for Utica that year.

+Stillman returned to the Petes for the 2022–23 season, and scored 48 points in 59 games, a similar per-game rate to his previous season.

+Stillman turned professional full-time in 2023, joining the Utica Comets of the American Hockey League (AHL) for the 2023–24 season.
+He scored his first professional goal on October 28, 2023, in a game against the Rochester Americans, for whom his brother was playing.
+Stillman would go on to add a second goal in the 5–4 Comets loss.
+He scored his first professional hat trick on February 25, 2024, in a 5–2 victory over the Syracuse Crunch.
+He finished his first AHL season with 14 goals and 24 points in 54 games.